-Although it may sound like a good idea in principle, indiscriminate view creation should be avoided.
+Although this sounds like a good idea in principle, indiscriminate view creation should be avoided.
 The implementation of database changes requires scrupulous analysis regardless of whether views or base tables are used by your applications.
-Consider the simplest type of database change - adding a column to a table.
+Consider the simplest type of database change-adding a column to a table.
 If you do not add the column to the view, no programs can access that column unless another view is created that contains that column.
 But if you create a new view every time you add a new column it will not take long for your environment to be swamped with views.
-Even more troublesome is "which view should be used by which program?"
-Similar arguments can be made for removing columns, renaming tables and columns, combining tables and splitting tables.
+Even more troublesome is which view should be used by which program?
+Similar arguments can be made for removing columns, renaming tables and columns, combining tables, and splitting tables.

 In general, if you follow good DB2/SQL programming practices, you will usually not encounter situations where the usage of views initially would have helped program/data isolation anyway.
-(For example, simply avoiding SELECT in your programs is usually sufficient to insulate your programs from changes.)
 By dispelling The Big View Myth you will decrease the administrative burden of creating and maintaining an avalanche of base table views.